kohkimakimoto/altax/README.md

 **Altax version 3 is being developed now.
 You shouldn't use it.**

-Altax is a simple deployment tool for PHP.
+Altax is a deployment tool for PHP.
 I designed it as a command-line tool for running tasks to remote servers like the [Capistrano](https://github.com/capistrano/capistrano) and [Cinamon](https://github.com/kentaro/cinnamon).
 It also has a plugin mechanism for managing and installing tasks easily.